Emily-Jiang/reactive-service-b/readme.md

 The _TestSecureController_ code creates a JWT based on the private key found within the resource directory.
 However, any method to send a REST request with an appropriate header will work of course.
 Please feel free to change this code to your needs.

-# Interim requirement till 15th September
-In pom.xml, search for <assemblyArchive> and then do the interim actions as following: This will not be necessary next week Check out a daily build from open liberty https://openliberty.io/downloads/#development_builds and add to your local file system, update the file location according in assemblyArchive

 ### Rest Client